KenHuffman/UltimakerCuraScripts/README.md

 - Look at the gcode file generated, the **first** should be a line should look like (the numbers may be different):

   `; jpg begin 200*200 3486 3 197 500`

+# Octoprint

+If you use OctoPrint you can use the https://github.com/jneilliii/OctoPrint-PrusaSlicerThumbnails plugin to display these embedded images.
+As of version 1.0.2, that OctoPrint plugin supports this Creality Ender-3 V2 Neo format.

+At the moment 1.0.1 is still the stable release, but if you go to **OctoPrint Settings -> Software Update -> Slicer Thumbnails -> Release Channel** and select **Release Candidate** you get the latest version with this functionality.